HSS FLYING FIELD RULES

 8. Regulations Enforcement

-Members of the Harbor Soaring Society are empowered by the city of Cost Mesa to enforce these rules by requesting an offender to cease inappropriate behavior.
+Members of the Harbor Soaring Society are empowered by the city of Costa Mesa to enforce these rules by requesting an offender to cease inappropriate behavior.
 If the offender refuses to change his behavior, the HSS member will contact a Park Ranger who will cite the offender.

 Furthermore… All model aircraft pilots must obey the aforementioned regulations, and cooperate with the Park Rangers, Police Officers, or City appointed enforcement delegates.